ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 that offline pruning will use to write its bloom filter to disk.
 This directory should not be changed in between runs until offline pruning has completed.

+#### `tx-lookup-limit` (uint64)

+Number of recent blocks for which to maintain transaction lookup indices in the database.
+If set to 0, transaction lookup indices will be maintained for all blocks.
+Defaults to `0`.

 ### Snapshots

 #### `snapshot-async` (boolean)